Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 proofreaders: joericoach@, damon__jones@, istx25@
 ---

-I was working on a side project yesterday which I decided to do in Swift.
+I was working on a side project yesterday, a side project which I decided to develop using Swift.
 My day job mostly consists of Objective-C (which I still love) but all the hip kids are doing Swift and it doesn't hurt to keep along with the latest trend, right?
+And learning is fun.

 So I was coding away, and I had this component which needed to notify several other components of certain events that happened.
-In practice, this meant that I needed a sort of multicast delegate.
+In practice this meant that I needed a sort of *multicast delegate*.
 Now, I could have solved this the old Cocoa way by using notifications, but I try to stay away from them unless it really makes sense.
 The contract they offer is pretty loose (which can be handy too), but I wanted to try something more set-in-stone right now.

 <!-- more -->